 - Vietnam

-Candidates may apply through Early Action or Regular Decision, but must meet all application and materials deadlines.
+Starting in 2025, candidates must apply as a first-year student in Early Action and must meet all application and materials deadlines.

-- Submit the UW–Madison undergraduate application and all required application materials by the appropriate deadline.
+- Submit the UW–Madison undergraduate application and all required application materials by the Early Action deadlines.

-- Set up your NetID using your UW–Madison Campus ID number that will be sent to you via email.
+- Set up your NetID using your UW–Madison Campus ID number that will be sent to you via email within your application confirmation.

 - Log in to the WiSH portal using your NetID and password.

-- Complete the King-Morgridge Scholars Program application consisting of several short-answer questions to determine eligibility, as well as a 500-700 word essay, by January 25.
+- Complete the King-Morgridge Scholars Program application, consisting of several short-answer questions to determine eligibility, as well as a 500-700 word essay, by November 15.

 Please visit the King-Morgridge Scholars Program website to learn more about current and past scholars, as well as program information and expectations.